xyzjesper/LinkRouter/README.md

 ## 📬 Contact

-For questions or support, please reach out via discord at **moritzdev**
+For questions or support, please reach out via discord at **mxritzdev**